 This approach includes companies and industries that are the best operators within the class considered, including the best companies within a sector.
 This can mean selecting the ‘least bad’ businesses in some sectors.
 It can motivate companies in ethically-challenging sectors to improve.
 Consider a fictitious mining company against some different ethical investing strategies.
-Suppose the company has a weak record regarding environmental damage during extraction, pollution from refinery waste products, treatment of labour and indigenous peoples displaced or harmed by its activities.
+Suppose the company has a weak record regarding environmental damage during extraction, pollution from refinery waste products, treatment of labor and indigenous peoples displaced or harmed by its activities.

 Consider how different ethical selection methods might approach this company:

 • Positive screening would exclude the company based on its sector or activities, which would likely be unacceptable.
 Management can take no action to make the company acceptable (apart, presumably, from winding the company’s operations up), leaving them no motivation to improve.